 Short selling is essentially a way to bet against a company.
 When you short a stock, you are assuming the stock price will decrease, and you plan to profit from this decrease.
 You borrow the owner’s shares and expect to buy them back at a cheaper price, usually in the short term, pocketing the difference.
 While shorting comes with its risks, it gives traders the ability to profit in a bearish market.
 Short selling is only allowed in margin accounts.

 Day trading is entering and exiting a position in a short period, typically one day or less.
-The profits made on these short term trades is relatively small, but the goal is to make small gains consistently enough to add up to sizable returns.
+The profits made on these short-term trades are relatively small, but the goal is to make small gains consistently enough to add up to sizable returns.
 Day trading with a cash account is possible but may lead to accidentally violating specific regulations.

 Options trading is the process of buying and selling options.
 Options are contracts that give the investor the option, but not the obligation, to buy or sell an underlying security before a specific expiration date.
 Options trading is divided into five levels, depending on the level of risk involved.
 Levels three to five require a margin account.